 The student's faculty advisor and the director of the graduate program in education must approve the method for meeting this requirement at least two terms prior to graduation.
-Students electing the comprehensive exam may substitute three (3) units of approved coursework for EDU596.
-Students who complete the project or thesis will enroll in EDU 596.
-If the project or thesis is not completed during the semester enrolled, students must register for one unit of EDU 597 or EDU 598 each semester until the project or thesis is complete.
+Students electing the comprehensive exam must enroll in EDU 594 and will substitute three (3) units of approved coursework for EDU596.
+Students who choose to complete a project or thesis are required to enroll in EDU 596.
+If the project or thesis is not completed during EDU 596, students must enroll in one unit of EDU 597 or EDU 598 for a maximum of 3 semesters to finish a project/thesis and receive the services of their faculty committee.
+If the project or thesis is not complete by the end of the third semester students will be required to take the comprehensive exam to complete degree requirements.